Motivated by connection

 The landscape around my home grounds me and influences my screen-based work

-My general process
+My design process

 Explore